 But if you want to monitor your kid’s progress closely, you can enroll them in a day school.

 Private schools may also be religious or secular.
 Religious schools will sit well with your kid if they’re spiritual.
 They’ll allow them to grow their faith, learn about it and live it out every day.
 On the other hand, secular schools may appeal more to your kids if they have different beliefs.
+Some schools provide all arounder growth will be better if you are looking for athlete development in international schools.

 4. Extracurricular Activities and Sports Programs